 Pochettino typically utilises a 3-4-2-1 system which is headed by the frightening attacking trio of Dele Alli, Christian Eriksen and Harry Kane, thus leaving no room for Son in his favoured position.
 Despite the Korean’s obvious qualities, it’s difficult to justify him a place ahead of any of these three.

-As devastating as Son can be and has been, his all-around game is simply a level below that of Dele, Eriksen and Kane.
+As devastating as Son can be and has been, he is rarely trusted to start ahead of Dele or Eriksen.
 Plus, some would argue that his abilities are perfectly suited to the role of ‘impact sub’.
 Of course, Son himself would aspire to more than this.

 Still, opportunities to start do arise regularly, whether through injury, rotation, suspension or simply a tactical change.
 In fact, on certain occasions, Pochettino will deploy Son in addition to the usual attacking trio.
 This has typically occurred in home games against teams who tend to sit-back, handing Spurs a command of possession and an opportunity to play a more forward-thinking formation.